pimsmath/m2pi.ca/content/home/organizers.md

 generation of mathematicians and industry professionals, eager to contribute your expertise, and excited about promoting the value of mathematics in solving real-world problems, we encourage you to apply to join the Organizing Committee.
-To express your interest, please email us at industry@pims.math.ca by **Monday, November 20** with your name, a brief statement of your background and interests, and how you would like to contribute to the Math to Power Industry 2024 event.
+To express your interest, please email us at industry@pims.math.ca with your name, a brief statement of your background and interests, and how you would like to contribute to the Math to Power Industry 2024 event.

 This is your chance to make a substantial impact on the mathematical community